AUTISM: A GENETIC PERSPECTIVE

 With regards to COMT , it is the neurotransmitter metabolizer, it helps to inactivate certain neurotransmitters so they are no longer influencing the body.
 This process can be greatly affected by toxins.

-For example if we begin giving more methylfolate and the body begins to produce more neurotransmitters the body will have a difficulty clearing them or with a COMT gene mutation.
+Balancing the recommendations of methyl folate and B12 can at times be tricky.
+For example, giving more methylfolate and the body begins to produce more neurotransmitters the body will have a difficulty clearing them with a COMT gene mutation.
 Since the COMT is greatly affected by toxins and the environment if there is a further burden on this system we can then see a buildup and have the adverse effects from methylfolate.

 If this situation occurs it is important to begin to dose with Niacin .